Residence permit for the purpose of training Issued for the continuation of studies started in another EU country

 - You have been studying in another EU member state for at least two years.

 - You are admitted to a state-recognised university or educational institution in Germany.

 - You can prove that you are participating in a Union or multilateral programme with mobility measures (e.B.
-Erasmus) or that you are subject to an agreement between two or more universities.
+Erasmus) or you are covered by an agreement between two or more universities.